-- (1) Alison Engel, Dan Blizzard and John McKeon are not participants in the New Plans, the PTS Plan or the PTS Restoration Plan. - (2) Amounts indicated in column (d) do not include pension transition supplement payments that the Company funded into the PTS Plan, a qualified defined contribution retirement plan, and the PTS Restoration Plan, a non-qualified plan.
-These amounts are shown under the heading "All Other Compensation" in the Summary Compensation Table.
+- (1) Alison Engel, Dan Blizzard, and John McKeon are not participants in the New Plans, the PTS Plan or the PTS Restoration Plan. - (2) Amounts indicated in column (d) do not include pension transition supplement payments that the Company funded into the PTS Plan, a qualified defined contribution retirement plan, and the PTS Restoration Plan, a non-qualified plan.
+See "All Other Compensation" in the Summary Compensation Table.